wavemotion-dave/A8DS/readme.md

 program (Rev C is recommended).
 If not supplied, the built-in Altirra BASIC 1.55 is supplied.

-I've not done exhaustive testing, but in many cases I find the Altirra BIOS does a great job compared to the original Atari BIOS.
-I generally stick with the open source Altirra BIOS if it works but you can switch it on a per-game basis in the Options menu.
+I've not done exhaustive testing, but in many cases I find the Altirra BIOS does a great job as a replacement for the Atari OS/BASIC roms.
+However, for maximum compaitibility, it is recommended you find the above OS/BASIC roms.

 Do not ask me about rom files, you will be promptly ignored.
 A search with Google will certainly help you.